Source Material Related to the

 BAR-7Robert Beaken, Reverence my Sanctuary.
 A History and Guide to the Parish Curch of St Katherine and the Brotherhood of St Paul, Little Bardfield.
 Taverner Publications, 2007.
 [Rev. Mordaunt Barnard was Rector of this parish]Purchased from the author by John Barnard, July 2009

 BAR-8P.
 Mordaunt Barnard, The Biblical Text of Clement of Alexandria in the Four Gospels and the Acts of the Apostles.
 With an introduction by F.C.
 Burkitt, M.A.
 Texts and Studies.
 Contributions to Biblical and Patristic Literature (e.d J. Armitage Robinson, D.D.), vol. 5.
+No. 5.
 Cambridge University Press (1899).
-See also BAR-43.Purchased and held by John Barnard
+See also BAR-43/2.One copy from Ian Morin's house; one copy purchased and held by John Barnard

 BAR-9The Holy Bible.
 Being the version set forth A.D.
 1611 compared with the most ancient authorities and revised.
 Cambridge University Press (1885).
 Inscribed on the fly-leaf "Percy Mordaunt Barnard, given by his father in the 90th year of his age, 1885"Held by John Barnard (copy from Osbert Barnard)